|

 Welcome to the Scituate, Rhode Island Land Trust

-COMMISSION) JON VERNAVA (ALSO CONSERVATION COMMISSION) DAVID D. ELLINGWOOD, SR. WALTER POWELL LEO THOMPSON VACANCY TOP Scituate and the Reservoir The Town of Scituate consists of approximately 35,000 acres.
-Approximately ...
-Water Supply Board).
-Almost 85% of town land, about 29,000 acres, are within the reservoir watershed.
-That means that about 38% of the total town land area is devoted exclusively ...
+JON VERNAVA (ALSO CONSERVATION COMMISSION) DAVID D. ELLINGWOOD, SR. WALTER POWELL LEO THOMPSON VACANCY TOP Scituate and the Reservoir The Town of Scituate consists of approximately 35,000 acres.
+Approximately ... area of the reservoir is paramount in the amount of annual rainfall runoff that flows into the reservoir.
+About 40 billion gallons of water flows into the reservoir each year.
+The ...

 scituateri.org